I didn’t do anything for Bonfire Night. This is because:

 Coming back from holiday is always depressing.
 Especially when you know that the return to work is imminent and you have to start being sociable again.
 I wasn’t really ready for it and this resulted in a few harsh words to poor YM.
 He just wanted someone to talk to after being left alone for a week so I decided to kill two birds with one stone.
 I would show my affection for him by making him some chilli sauce and I would remind myself of the white sands and pina coladas by the pool I had just left behind by making it West Indian style.
 This also meant that I got to spend Sunday afternoon in the kitchen….close enough to make affirmative noises and far enough away that I wasn’t inundated by the mundane witterings of a man that has only had other techie folk and the burrito guy to talk to all week.

 To say that YM has a chilli addiction would be an understatement.
-A more accurate portrayal would be saying that YM and chillies have formed some unnatural symbiotic relationship and if he doesn’t consume a certain amount of chilli heat per day he will explode (or turn into a girl).
+A more accurate portrayal would be saying that YM and chillies have formed some unnatural symbiotic relationship and if he doesn’t consume a certain amount of chilli heat per day he will explode.
 His ability to eat chillies is so impressive that even the chilli-loving Mexicans have expressed their astonishment.
 As a result, he is always goaded him into trying progressively hotter and hotter types of chill, and he never fails to impress.
 I like being associated with him when we go out for dinner.
 It’s like being out with a rockstar.
 A chilli-eating rockstar that everyone wants to get a picture with.

 So YM, here is my tribute to your acceptance of my constant vacationing and memories of the Caribbean: